cmdncontrol/SANS-Holiday-Hack-Challenge-2023/SANS Holiday Hack Challenge 2023.md

 ```

-After installing Wireguard and configuring my tunnel using [Quick Start - WireGuard](https://www.wireguard.com/quickstart/#side-by-side-video), I finally realized I needed to talk to the vending machine for more files.
-This included a README.md file.
+After installing Wireguard and configuring my tunnel using [Quick Start - WireGuard](https://www.wireguard.com/quickstart/#side-by-side-video), I finally realized I needed to talk to the vending machine for more files and tore down my local wireguard configuration.
+This download from the vending machine included a README.md file.

 ```
 └─# cat README.md